jtxi123/CaeliA-Device/README.md

     - MQTT broker address
     - MQTT broker port
     - MQTT topic
-    - URL for to check for software updates.
+    - URL to check for software updates.
 * After parameters are set, the device will connect automatically without user intervention.
 Parameters are persisted in the flash SPFFS file system and will be recovered in subsequent reboots.
 * The user can force the device to raise the captive portal upon powerup to change any of the existing parameters.